Searches for new physics with boosted top quarks in the MadAnalysis 5 and Rivet frameworks: Exploring new physics effects with boosted top quarks in the SMEFT

 As already noticeable from the results introduced earlier in this manuscript, for instance from the invariant-mass spectra displayed in Figure~\ref{fig:leptonic_reco}, the events surviving the entire selection are primarily dominated by signal events, which hence have large expected event-counts.
 This is further reflected in the $S/B$ and $S/\sqrt{B}$ ratios provided as significance estimators in the lower rows of Table~\ref{tab:cutflow}, these two metrics being evaluated in terms of the number of signal events $S$ and background events $B$ passing all the analysis cuts.
 The background is thus fully under control in our study, so a shape analysis can be implemented to study how kinematic distributions can be best used to constrain the SMEFT-operators' Wilson coefficients.

 To do this, we first increase the final selection cut to maximise sensitivity by probing more deeply boosted top-antitop production.
 In the following, we hence consider either $m^\text{rec}_{\ttbar} > $ \SI{1}{TeV} or $m^\text{rec}_{\ttbar} >$ \SI{1.5}{TeV}.
 The sensitivity of the LHC to a given SMEFT operator is derived through the evaluation of a $\chi^2$ test-statistic in an asymptotic scheme that involves deviations of SMEFT predictions relative to the associated SM predictions for a given set of observables.
-Our analysis explores simultaneously the distributions of the following observables: \begin{itemize} \item the invariant mass $m^\text{rec}_\ttbar$ of the di-top system; \item the transverse momentum $\pt(j^{R=1.5})$ of the leading fat-jet; \item the transverse momenta $\pt(j^{R=0.4}_1)$, $\pt(j^{R=0.4}_2)$ and $\pt(j^{R=0.4}_3)$ of the three leading small-$R$ jets; \item the transverse-momentum spectrum $\pt(\tH)$ of the reconstructed hadronic top quark; \item the transverse-momentum spectrum $\pt(\tL)$ of the reconstructed leptonic top-quark; \item the rapidity difference $\Delta y (\tL,\tH)$ between the two reconstructed top-quarks; \item and the azimuthal-angle difference $\Delta\varphi(\tL,\tH)$ between the two reconstructed top-quarks. \end{itemize}
+Our analysis explores simultaneously the distributions of the following observables: \begin{itemize} \item the invariant mass $m^\text{rec}_\ttbar$ of the di-top system; \item the transverse momentum $\pt(j^{R=1.5})$ of the leading fat-jet; \item the transverse momenta $\pt(j^{R=0.4}_1)$, $\pt(j^{R=0.4}_2)$ and $\pt(j^{R=0.4}_3)$ of the three leading small-$R$ jets; \item the transverse-momentum spectrum $\pt(\tH)$ of the reconstructed hadronic top quark; \item the transverse-momentum spectrum $\pt(\tL)$ of the reconstructed leptonic top quark; \item the rapidity difference $\Delta y (\tL,\tH)$ between the two reconstructed top quarks; \item and the azimuthal-angle difference $\Delta\varphi(\tL,\tH)$ between the two reconstructed top quarks. \end{itemize}

 In order to estimate the $\chi^2$ value associated with a specific SMEFT scenario, each of the nine histograms considered was divided into 25~bins (20~and 16~for the $\Delta y (\tL,\tH)$ and $\Delta\varphi(\tL,\tH)$ distributions respectively), and we calculated the quantity